OSLAT: Open Set Label Attention Transformer for Medical Entity Retrieval and Span Extraction: Datasets

-This is a dataset gathered from a telemedicine practice.
-It contains a labeled subset of 4909 encounters with 4080 patients.
-The distribution of biological sexes in the dataset is 75\% female and 25\% male, the distribution of ages is 74\% below 30 years old, 20\% between 30 and 50 years old, and 6\% above 50 years old.
-This distribution is not a random sample representative of the overall practice’s population, but rather comes from a mixture of random samples drawn from two distinct times, and also from an active learning experiment for a different project
+The Reason for Encounter (RFE) dataset is gathered from a telemedicine practice.
 Patients starting a visit describe their reason for seeking an encounter.
-The language used in RFEs is more colloquial and less standardized, featuring many disjoint spans for medical entities.
-We can see some examples in Table~\ref{table:example-annot}.
+This dataset contains a labeled subset of 4909 encounters with 4080 patients.
+The language used in RFE is more colloquial and less standardized, featuring many disjoint spans for medical entities.
 Each RFE is labeled by medical experts with corresponding medical findings using UMLS ontology.
-The RFEs have an average length of 26 words.
+The RFE examples have an average length of 26 words.